Undergraduate Foundation Programme in Life Sciences – Pathway to Medicine

 Begin building a prosperous career in medicine by gaining academic support and guidance at the University of Aberdeen International Study Centre.
 Our Undergraduate Foundation Programme in Life Sciences - Pathway to Medicine is a three term programme, designed to prepare you to join the Medical School at this top-ranking UK university and give you the tools to thrive in your degree studies and beyond.
 Following a highly comprehensive selection process, successful students will be ready to start a five-year medicine degree at the University of Aberdeen.
 After completing the five-year degree course with the required grades, you will receive the Bachelor of Medicine, Bachelor of Surgery (MBChB).

-Medicine is a competitive, demanding career field, which means students will need to be dedicated and ambitious in their studies.
-This is why, each year, there are up to 20 places available on the Undergraduate Foundation in Life Sciences - Pathway to Medicine programme at the International Study Centre.
-It is important to note that, provided you meet the English language and are on track with your predicted grades/school report to meet the academic entry requirements, offers to study this pathway programme will be made on a first-come-first-served basis.
+It is important to note that, provided you meet the English language and are on track with your predicted grades/school report to meet the academic entry requirements, offers to study the Pathway to Medicine programme will be made on a first-come-first-served basis.

 What will I study?